Download Full Text (6.7 MB)

 Recto: White paper with menu printed in black.
 Includes the ship's seal and a swastika.Back: Top portion is a black and white photograph of a row of houses next to a beach, with people near boats by the water.
 The bottom portion includes black printed text and lines.

 Information Provided by Michael D. Bulmash: The inability of the Jews on the transatlantic liner St. Louis to disembark in Havana, the United States, or any of the chosen destinations was a great propaganda victory for the Nazis.
-On the 1939 voyage were 938 passengers, almost all Jews fleeing Nazi Germany.
-This postcard is of the St. Louis in the early thirties.
-Menu from the St. Louis in 1935 displaying the Nazi Swastika.
+On the 1939 voyage were 937 passengers, almost all Jews fleeing Nazi Germany.
+This postcard advertises the St. Louis in the mid-thirties, four years before the "Voyage of the Damned".
+The menu displays the Nazi swastika.

 8 x 5 1/2"